Converting Images to Black n White and Grayscale

 Convert GIF Image Layers To TIFF Image

 Sometimes it is needed to extract and convert layers of a PSD Image into another raster image format to meet an application need.
 Aspose.PSD API supports the feature of extracting and converting layers of a PSD Image into another raster image format.
-Firstly, we will create an instance of image and load PSD image from the local disk, then we will iterate each layer in the Layer property.
+Firstly, we will create instance of image and load PSD image from the local disk, then we will iterate each layer in the Layer property.
 Then we will convert the block to TIFF image.
 The following code snippet shows you how to convert PSD image layers to TIFF images.

 Converting CMYK PSD to CMYK TIFF